-Climatic changes such as sea level rise and increasing global temperatures are predicted to continue.
-Predicted climate change impacts such as increased ocean temperatures, ocean acidification, sea level rise, and changes in currents, upwelling and weather patterns, have the potential to cause changes in the nature and character of the estuarine ecosystem in the Action Area.
+Climatic changes, such as ocean acidification, are predicted to continue, and have the potential to cause changes in the nature and character of the estuarine ecosystem in the Action Area

+(NYSDEC, 2017).
 The pH within surface waters will likely drop as ocean acidification occurs.
-Higher temperatures, lower dissolved oxygen levels, and increased phytoplankton productivity may result in alterations to the local ecosystem, but hypoxic conditions are not expected due to the high flushing rates and strong currents within the project Action Area.
+Higher temperatures, lower dissolved oxygen levels, and increased phytoplankton productivity may result in alterations to the local ecosystem.
 Rising seas, due to climate change, may increase salinity as the amount of saltwater relative to freshwater input is altered.